hashicorp/terraform-provider-assert/README.md

 ## Terraform Test

-Simplify writing test assertions for your Terraform configuration:
+Test assertions in your Terraform configuration should be simple and easy to read:

 ```hcl
 run "ebs_volume_size" {